thin-edge/tedge-container-plugin/README.md

 LOG_LEVEL=info
 LOG_TIMESTAMPS=1

-# Service type to be used for the containers
+# Service type to be used for the containers and container groups
 SERVICE_TYPE=container
+GROUP_SERVICE_TYPE=container-group
 ```